Mind the gaps: The fraught road to quantum advantage: From protected quantum memory to scalable fault-tolerant quantum computation

 In the arena of superconducting circuits, many variations on this theme are already under investigation.
 Today's most advanced superconducting quantum computing devices are based on transmons; these are the simplest superconducting qubits and their quality is steadily improving.
 But since a logical qubit with very low error rate will be a very complicated object due to the hefty overhead cost of quantum error correction, it might pay off to make the physical qubits more complicated if the resulting gain in performance of the physical gates makes it easier to realize logical qubits \cite{Megaquop}.

-For example, a fluxionium qubit is more complicated than a transmon, because its large inductance is achieved with an array of many Josephson junctions, but the resulting large anharmonicity enables particularly low two-qubit error rates \cite{PRXQuantum.5.040342,Fluxonium}.
-Cat qubits are realized by two-photon dissipation applied to a microwave resonator, which requires complicated hardware, but this approach strongly suppresses bit-flip error rates (while mildly increasing phase-flip error rates), potentially reducing the overhead cost of error correction \cite{putterman2025hardware,reglade2024quantum}.
-In a dual-rail encoding, a single qubit is encoded using a pair of resonators or transmons; the advantage is that the most common errors are directly detectable, simplifying the error correction task \cite{chou2024superconducting,levine2024demonstrating}.
-A particularly ambitious approach to lowering physical gate error rates, and one of the first to be proposed \cite{Kitaev-AnnPhys-2003}, is encoding an intrinsically robust qubit in a topological material \cite{aasen2025roadmap,aghaee2025distinct}.
+For example, a fluxionium qubit is more complicated than a transmon, because its large inductance is achieved with an array of many Josephson junctions, but the resulting large anharmonicity enadebles particularly low two-qubit error rates \cite{PRXQuantum.5.040342}.
+Bosonic cat qubits are realized by two-photon dissipation applied to a microwave resonator, which requires complicated hardware, but this approach strongly suppresses bit-flip error rates (while mildly increasing phase-flip error rates), potentially reducing the overhead cost of error correction \cite{putterman2025hardware}.
+In a dual-rail encoding, a single qubit is encoded using a pair of resonators or transmons; the advantage is that the most common errors are directly detectable, simplifying the error correction task \cite{levine2024demonstrating}.
+Using the Gottesman-Kitaev-Preskill error-correction scheme, encoded qudits in bosonic resonators have reached lifetimes exceeding the resonator's natural decay time \cite{GKPBreakEven}.
+A particularly ambitious approach to lowering physical gate error rates, and one of the first to be proposed \cite{TopologicalQuantumMemory}, is encoding an intrinsically robust qubit in a topological material \cite{aghaee2025distinct}.
 A substantial leap forward in physical gate fidelity achieved using any of these or other strategies could redefine the roadmap to scalable fault tolerance.

 Continuing progress in quantum error correction and fault tolerance will soon enable quantum technology to enter the megaquop regime in which circuits with a million or more two-qubit gates can be executed reliably \cite{Megaquop}.
 A megaquop machine will be able to perform some tasks that are beyond the reach of classical, NISQ, or analog quantum devices.
 Experience with these early fault-tolerant quantum computers will guide efforts to scale up toward more capable systems, and inform the quest for useful applications.